Home | Site Map | Postwar Lionel | Modern Lionel | Soviet Trains | Contact Us |

 Another view of the box.

-A very sharp car that works well and it comes in a very strong box!
+A very colorful, sharp-looking car in a very presentable box!

 Photo of the other side.